Netflix’s ‘The Old Guard’ is a superhero movie for super dark times

 One of the film’s villains is the brilliant scientist Merrick (Henry Melling), who presents as a harmless Silicon Valley dweeb but is hell-bent on using the DNA of immortals for new pharmaceuticals.

-What he is willing to do to get it, however, reflects a complicated moral question that has plagued humans for centuries—and has new relevance right at this moment.
+What he is willing to do to get that DNA, however, reflects a complicated moral question that has plagued humans for centuries—and has new relevance right at this moment.

 “[Merrick] has the power potentially to keep people from dying—and why wouldn’t you want to do that?—but as we know, pharmaceutical companies have corrupted what should be such an easy moral question,” Prince-Bythewood says.
 “Which we’re even dealing with now, with this question of ‘should people pay for a vaccine, if one is developed for COVID?’
 Of course, it should be free!
 But there’s an argument about that, and it was something I wanted to explore.”

-As we wait, nervously, for a vaccine to save us in real life, it’s refreshing to see some superheroes who have a similarly fraught journey toward saving the day.
+As we wait, nervously, for a vaccine to save us in real life, it’s refreshing to see some superheroes onscreen who have a similarly fraught journey toward saving the day.